ggcostoya/cataract/README.md

 ### **Why _Cataract_?**

 This all falls down on the developer of this repository (@ggcostoya) being the geekiest Marvel fan there is.
 Within Disney+'s *Wandavison*, Project **Cataract**  is the initiative to bring the Avenger **Vision** back to life.
 One of the recommendations I give in this repository is to name your projects with a single word that is both informative of what is going and funny or interesting enough to motivate you to work on it.
-I think that `catract` is awesome so that's the name I chose OKAY?
+I think that `cataract` is awesome so that's the name I chose OKAY?
 Don't judge me daaamn.

 <br>
 <p align="center">